kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 In attempting to distill _subjective_ reality into _objective_ votes, information is lost, and the measurement process itself becomes an arena for power contestation.
 In the end, the best we can do is design _task-specific_ systems in which the gap between subjective experience and objective input is as small as possible, decreasing the scope of conflict and increasing both the utility and legitimacy of these systems.

-Several years ago [I speculated that]({% post_url 2019-05-08-against-voting %}), at least within the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making towards distributed capital allocation.
+[In 2019 I speculated that]({% post_url 2019-05-08-against-voting %}), at least within the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making towards distributed capital allocation.
 Over the last five years, that prediction has been borne out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
 The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space for contemporary social choice.